How much does a new kitchen cost?

 Frequently Asked Questions

 As the kitchen is typically the heart of the home, often with family members gathering, it makes sense that space should be a prime consideration.
 The ability to store electricals and other items is crucial to maximising your space, and having clear work surfaces can make a space feel bigger than it actually is.
-Cupboard space allows worktops to remain clear.
+Plenty of cupboard space allows worktops to remain clear.

-A kitchen fitter is someone who measures and installs replacement kitchens.
+Someone who measures and installs replacement kitchens is called a kitchen fitter.
 They ensure that every component goes in the right place and if necessary, trim worktops to the correct size.
-While they will set up white goods and other electrical appliances, unless they are also a qualified electrician, they cannot wire items up to the main power supply.
+While most kitchen fitters will set up white goods and other electrical appliances, unless they are also a qualified electrician, they cannot wire items into the mains.

 The cost of installing a fitted kitchen varies depending on a number of factors, including: